mihai-negru/java-merger-files/README.md

 * (1) - No input needed for the java_merger.
 This option will generate an empty **Main.java** file with **NO MAIN CLASS** and other classes appended **WILL NOT** be public.
 If you have a Main.java file in your directory then it will be wiped out and the processing will occur.
 This option is good then you want to add all classes and **lambdaChecker** already has provided you a **Main Class**.
 Just classes with no main method will be added the rest will be ignored.

 * (2) (Main) - Input should be a **Main** class and there MUST exists a **Main.java** file containing a functional Main class.
 All the files will be appended after the Main Class.
 If **Main.java** File does not exist the execution will be canceled.
 This is good when you provide a Main Class and want other Java Classes to be appended on this file so you can post it on **lambdaChecker**.
 This option works just with **Main** Class.
-For this option you **MUST** not run the script for the second time will the Main method, because all the classes will be appended twice.
+For this option you **MUST** not run the script for the second time with the Main method, because all the classes will be appended twice.
 If you want to call again this method, refactor your Main class at its initial state.

 * (3) (OtherClassName) - Input should be a name of an existing java class which will became the new **MAIN** Class, if the class has no **main** method the process will be canceled and an exiting code will be returned.
 The Input class will be appended first and its name will be changed into the **Main** name (Policy of lambdaChecker) other classes will be appended and the code will be refactored so it can work